-To learn more about the process for course registration for Summer & Fall 2015, be sure to review all of the information below carefully!
+To learn more about the process for course registration for Winter 2017, be sure to review all of the information below carefully!

 - Registration Planning: Get Ready

 - General Registration: Go!

 - Important Rules and Policies: What You Need to Know